ohiofi/pygame-curriculum/README.md

 Use the Pygame Zero documentation to help you complete this assignment: https://pygame-zero.readthedocs.io/en/stable/

 1. Define the draw function. `def draw():` For this project, most of your code will be inside of this function.
+Draw is a special function that Pygame Zero will automatically call whenever it needs to paint the screen.
+There is one other function that Pygame Zero will automatically call `def update():` but we will not use it in this project.

 2. Fill the screen with a solid color, something other than black or white. https://pygame-zero.readthedocs.io/en/stable/builtins.html#screen